 6. Muted colour pallets for a more calming 2021

 You can’t blame users for wanting a more calming mood this year, especially after the turmoil of 2020!
-This year, we expect to see more calming and neutral colour tones taking centre stage across brands in technology, manufacturing and engineering.
+This year, we expect to see more calming and neutral colour tones taking centre stage in the technical branding for technology, manufacturing and engineering sectors.
 The muted colour pallets have been helping users feel more relaxed, secure and trusting towards business brands.

 We have seen many of our health sector and pharma clients already moving in this direction, opting to use clean and light designs that help clear and refocus the mind.
 Below are some examples of our recent project work where we opted for more light and muted colour tones:

-Is your brand doing your business justice?
+Is your technical branding doing your business justice?
 Consider applying some of these top trends to take your brand and business to the next level.
 View our creative services for more information or contact the Motion team to get started on your next project.